 Valencia is Spain’s third football metropolis after Madrid and Barcelona.
 With a long, beachlined Med seafront, a party-centric young populace and world-renowned contemporary attractions, Valencia is a Barcelona in miniature, an underrated destination for any discerning football traveller.

-The flagship club of the third city, Valencia CF are the only one in the last ten years to have broken the Madrid-Barça monopoly on the title – twice.
-Perenially third since then, and regular performers in the Champions League, Valencia CF (‘Los Che’) have recently been sharing La Liga status with unsung city rivals, Levante.
+The flagship club of the third city, Valencia CF broke the Madrid-Barça monopoly on the title in the early 2000s.
+Regular performers in the Champions League thanks to frequent top-four finishes thereafter, Valencia CF (‘Los Che’) have recently been sharing La Liga status with unsung city rivals, Levante.

 Over the decades, derbies between the two have been few and far between, given Levante’s patchwork history and near permanent second-flight status for much of the immediate post-war period.
 The pair groundshared Valencia’s Mestalla while Levante’s new stadium was being built in the late 1960s.

 The Mestalla had, in fact, been opened with a derby between the two clubs in 1923.
 As well as occasional internationals, it served as convenient cup-final venue when the opponents were Real Madrid and Barcelona.
 This was where, for better or worse, Spain were based for their group matches at the 1982 World Cup.
 It was here that Gerry Armstrong famously scored the only goal of the game for Northern Ireland to beat the hosts.